Hereditary Angioedema Prophylaxis: Surveying the Next Wave of Therapies

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of AAAAI and Medscape LLC.
 The AAAAI is accredited by the ACCME to provide continuing medical education for physicians.

-The American Academy of Allergy, Asthma & Immunology designates this [live activity or enduring material] for a maximum of 0.25 AMA PRA Category 1 Credit™.
+The American Academy of Allergy, Asthma & Immunology designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Credit Claiming Period